-A combination of Routing on the Host with Cumulus Quagga and Redistribute Neighbor completely eliminated Layer 2 within Outbrain’s environment, providing full equal cost load sharing on all links and a highly resilient architecture.
+A combination of Cumulus Routing on the Host and Redistribute Neighbor completely eliminated Layer 2 within Outbrain’s environment, providing full equal cost load sharing on all links and a highly resilient architecture.

-The main criteria for selecting Cumulus Linux and Routing on the Host with Cumulus Quagga included:
+The main criteria for selecting Cumulus Linux and Cumulus Routing on the Host included:

 Operational Efficiency: Linux across the stack helped to unify the infrastructure.
 With single OS, Outbrain was able to:

 Automate its compute and network with Chef

 Leverage the existing Linux talent and knowledge to architect and operate the complete environment as one.